 Infantry First Battalion was discharged without honor by President Roosevelt as a result of the Brownsville “raid.”

-The soldiers were accused of conspiring to withhold evidence and identify the shooters of a white bartender and the wounding
+The soldiers were accused of conspiring to withhold evidence and identify the shooters of a white bartender and the wounding of a

 night, there was another shooting in the town, supposedly by black soldiers, though none were specifically identified in any of the